ibm-cloud-docs/schematics/create-ansible-playbook.md

 1. Identify the tasks in your playbook that you want to reuse across multiple hosts.
 For example, you can group tasks that you want to run on all of your hosts, and tasks that you want to run only on your web servers and your databases.
 Each group of tasks can become its own role.

 2. Create the Ansible role structure in your GitHub repository.
 Roles must be stored in a `roles` directory relative to your Ansible playbook.
-You can create subdirectories to specify different roles.
-The name of the subdirectory becomes the name of your role, such as `db`.
-The tasks that you want to run for each role must be stored in a `main.yml` file inside a `tasks` directory as shown in this example.
+The roles directory can have a subdirectory such as  **/roles/db/** describing the tasks in the `main.yml` file.

     ```
     ├── roles